 Why I Love Nutrition

-I grew up in rural Canada, digging my hands in garden soil, eating the miraculous bounty born of seeds, and gazing at majestic prairie sunrises and sunsets.
+I grew up in rural Canada, digging my hands in rich rural soil, eating the miraculous bounty born of seeds, and gazing at majestic prairie sunrises and sunsets.
 A humble and loving beginning.

 I am grateful for much of my childhood.
 I see now that this exposure to planting and harvesting and feasting on simple, natural fare has brought me full circle to today: I am an advocate of sustainable agriculture, and a lover of simple, nutrient-dense whole foods.

 But my life hasn’t been without its challenges.
-Like most, life’s trials have marked me – and I now use these profound markers on my personal and professional growth as the inspirational gems they were meant to be.
+Like most, life’s trials have provided me with many lessons – and I now use these profound markers on my personal and professional growth as the inspirational gems they were meant to be.
 Without these health bumps along the way, I would not be here to serve in the place I occupy today.

 The decades unfolded as such: High cholesterol plagued my 20’s, followed soon after by painful stomach issues.
 A doctor’s advice to consume ‘2 bowls of All Bran and milk each day’ only exacerbated my discomfort.
 Unrelenting feet swelling tormented me through my 30’s and 40’s, and by age 49, I was sporting very unsexy medical support stockings.
-Add to the list a host of other maladies across the years: tinnitus, recurrent bladder infections, fibroids, fertility issues, gallbladder removal, and depleting periods of anxiety.
+Add to the list a host of other maladies across the years: tinnitus, recurrent bladder infections, fibroids, fertility issues, gallbladder removal, depleting periods of anxiety and joint pain, I was starting to feel older than my age.
 And then top it all with the arrival of perimenopause, which peppered me day and night with hot flashes – silk fans and sleeveless tops became my new fashion statement.

 But along the way, I never stopped paying attention to my body and realizing the evident effects of specific foods.
 At one point, I saw an herbalist who armed me with herbs, a probiotic, and placed me on a 2-week restricted diet.
 I was dumbfounded by the results: gone was my stomach pain, and in its place, vastly improved energy returned.
 Later, a visit to a naturopathic doctor led me to eliminate gluten and dairy, and within one short year, I was sleeping better, the swelling in my feet was significantly reduced, and the hot flashes abated.
 My health world was shifting and I was seeing first-hand how my body would respond to the food choices I made.

-My grocery cart was changing, too: less processed foods and more natural, whole foods heaped the buggy.
+My grocery cart was changing, too: less processed foods and more natural, one ingredient whole foods heaped the buggy.

-After entering a bodybuilding competition at age 50 while following an all-natural diet, pain returned with a vengeance and I succumbed to depression, weight gain, and exhaustion.
-Years of high-level corporate stress, which included travel bouts for 2-3 weeks at a time, had taken its toll.
+After entering a bodybuilding competition at age 50 while following an all-natural diet, my pain returned with a vengeance and I succumbed to a deep depression, weight gain, and exhaustion.
+I was humbled by my pain, especially when a few months earlier I was lifting weights 5 days a week.
+Every part of my body hurt, whether I was sitting or lying down, what had I done to my body?
+Years of high-level corporate stress, which included travel bouts for 2-3 weeks at a time, had also taken its toll.
 And so, I took the leap: I quit corporate life!

-Connie’s mission is to make food both healing and nutritious!
-She wants to educate and guide the mature woman to experience the restorative, therapeutic effects of nourishment …and to understand the impact food and lifestyle choices have on our health.
+As The Menopause Navigator, my mission is to make food both healing and nutritious!
+I believe every woman, with guidance and education, can experience the restorative and therapeutic effects of nutrition…and to understand the impact food and lifestyle choices have on our health.